material-components/material-components-ios/howto/tutorial/README.md

 <!--</div>-->

 Initialize the customHeaderView and connect the headerViewController's headerView to the UIViewController's hierarchy.
-This replaces `MDCAppBarAddViews` was doing except this is not creating any observing of the UINavigationItem.
+This replaces `appBar.addSubviewsToParent()` was doing except this is not creating any observing of the UINavigationItem.

 <!--<div class="material-code-render" markdown="1">-->